-New and extremely effective parasite controls have significantly decreased flea and tick numbers and helped lessen our numbers of dogs and cats with skin disease.
+In the past, most of the skin problems we treated were related to fleas and ticks.
+Thankfully there are new,extremely effective parasite controls.
+These have significantly reduced our levels of parasitic skin disease.
 However, in our warm, moist environment dogs and cats are very susceptible to allergic, bacterial and fungal ear and skin disorders.

 Microscopical we can detect a range of things happening at the skin level.

-Some conditions do however need samples to be sent to an external laboratory to isolate the organisms causing disease or to look at a sample of skin to understand the problems behind the disease.
+Some conditions do however need samples to be sent to an external laboratory.
+This is to isolate the organisms causing disease or to look at a sample of skin to understand the problems behind the disease.

-Acute ear and skin disorders need to be intensively managed.
-Your veterinarian will have the expertise to prescribe appropriate antibiotics, antifungals and/or antipruritic medications.
+Acute ear and skin disorders need to be very intensively managed.
+Your veterinarian will have the expertise to prescribe appropriate antibiotics, antifungals and/or anti-itching medications.

-A thorough investigation of ear and skin disorders, followed up with a maintenance plan is really helpful in limiting recurrent problems.
-Regular rechecks when on medication are essential for best outcomes.
+A thorough investigation of ear and skin disorders, followed up with a maintenance plan is really helpful in stopping problems returning.
+Our veterinarians can guide you to care for you pet’s skin and ear disorders, but scheduled rechecks are essential to get the best outcomes.

 Malassezia (seen above) is a common yeast that causes itching and inflammation.